-In this course: Students are allowed to miss three sessions of the lecture without penalty regardless of the reason for their absence (excusable or not), after which two percentage points per absence will be deducted from the attendance and participation grade.
-Hence it is recommended not to miss a session unless absolutely necessary.
+In this course: Students are allowed to miss three sessions of the lecture without penalty regardless of the reason for their absence (excusable or not), after which two percentage point per absence will be deducted from the 15% attendance and participation grade.
+It is recommended not to miss a session unless necessary.
 (See Lab Work for the lab attendance policy.)